heliohm/active/README.md

 Time events can either be declared statically in the application and initialized by `TimeEvt_init` or created dynamically by `TimeEvt_new`.
 The application can freely mix dynamic and static events between the time event and attached event.

-A Time event is started by calling `Active_TimeEvt_start`, with arguments in milliseconds for initial expiry and subsequent timeouts for periodic expiry.
+A Time event is started by calling `ACT_TimeEvt_start`, with arguments in milliseconds for initial expiry and subsequent timeouts for periodic expiry.
 The timer implementations typically guarantee that *at least* the time given as argument has passed.
 Asynchronous messaging cannot in itself guarantee that an exact amount of time has passed at processing time.

 When starting a time event, the underlying framework's timer implementation will be started.
 At expiry, the Active framework posts the time event itself back to the sender in an ISR context.
 Then, the Active object will process the Time event in its own context/thread, call the expiry function if set and then post the attached event to the receiver.

-To stop a one shot Time event before expiry or to stop a running periodic Time event, the `Active_TimeEvt_stop` is used.
+To stop a one shot Time event before expiry or to stop a running periodic Time event, the `ACT_TimeEvt_stop` is used.

 ### Usage rules - Dynamic events

 Active objects can only post a dynamic (allocated) events *once*.
 Dynamic events are freed and garbage collected once processed by all receiving Active objects.
-If a dynamic event is to be posted multiple times, the Active object needs to set and remove a memory reference to it using `Active_mem_refinc` (before first post) and `Active_mem_refdec` (after all posts are complete).
+If a dynamic event is to be posted multiple times, the Active object needs to set and remove a memory reference to it using `ACT_mem_refinc` (before first post) and `ACT_mem_refdec` (after all posts are complete).

 Dynamic events should be considered immutable by the sender Active object once posted, as the receiving object might preempt the sender at any time.